aligfellow/graphRC/README.md

 Note: These dihedrals are not directly dependent on other changes however they may be artefacts of motion in the TS.
 ```
 >[!WARNING]
 > This still misses the C-C bond change of 10-14 due to the internal coordinate constructions
-> Work in progress
+> *to be adjusted*

 ### Example 5
 Mn catalyst hydrogenation